SolomonGM/MellowMC-Launcher/README.md

 Project: Custom Minecraft Launcher

 ## Description:
 Develop a custom Minecraft launcher using C# that provides additional features beyond the standard Minecraft launcher.
-This launcher will allow users to manage multiple Minecraft profiles, mods, and configurations easily.
+This launcher will allow users to manage multiple Minecraft profiles, mods, and configurations easily. s

 ## Features: